ttu/ttu.github.io/_posts/2022-3-25-logging-what-why-how.md

 1. Log in machine parseable format
 2. Make the logs human readable as well

-Separating log messages from variable information by passing variables as parameters to a logging function is often a good practice to follow.
+Separating the log message from variable information by passing variables as parameters to a logging function is a recommended best practice.
+This approach, known as **structured logging**, records additional data as separate fields, making logs easier to search, filter, and analyze.

-Having variables in error descriptions or messages can make it more challenging for services to parse information from logged data.
-For example, monitoring services may struggle to create event data from logged messages, as it is difficult to extract significant information from changing message text.
-Similarly, error tracking services may face challenges in identifying unique issues when, for instance, user IDs change within the message text.
+Embedding variables directly in log messages makes it difficult for monitoring and error tracking services to parse meaningful data.
+Dynamic information, like user IDs, complicates event data generation and error grouping.
+Structured logging resolves this by isolating variable data, allowing services to process log data more reliably.

-From a security point of view, it is easier to filter out sensitive information from additional data than from an error message.
+From a security perspective, it’s easier to filter out sensitive information when it’s recorded as additional data fields rather than embedded within the error message itself.

 ```js
 // Not good